EDubzNG/edubzs-website/README.md

 # edubzs-website
-my kewl website made purely with html and css
+my cool website made purely with html and css